 As we say goodbye to daylight savings, we can now expect shorter and colder days.
 But as it turns out, more daylight isn’t too much to ask for.

 You can (literally) brighten up your day, as Light Therapy lamps are available for you to use at all branches of Halifax Public Libraries.
+You can also borrow a mini lamp to take home!

 Light Therapy is designed to mimic spring and summer light levels, as many people experience seasonal mood changes when fall and winter bring darker, colder days.
 Although it’s not a cure, 20-30 minutes at a Light Therapy station can help ease the symptoms of the “winter blues” and clinically diagnosed Seasonal Affective Disorder (SAD).